Abh4git/Ethernet-Wi-Fi-TSN-Testbed/README.md

 # Ethernet-Wi-Fi-TSN-Testbed
 End-to-End Ethernet-Wi-Fi-TSN Testbed with traffic aligned to Telesurgery scenarios.
-This repository containts the supporting architecture, source and configuration files as part of our work, 'Ethernet-Wi-Fi Testbed for Telesurgery using Time-Sensitive Networking' submitted to IEEE Journal.
+This repository contains the supporting architecture, source and configuration files as part of our work, 'Ethernet-Wi-Fi Testbed for Telesurgery using Time-Sensitive Networking' submitted to IEEE Journal.

 ## Testbed Setup and Architecture